Australia, the largest island of the World - or the smallest continent?

 Typical Australian animals are the marsupials, which were extinct on all other continents, but developed well in Australia and fill all ecologic niches inhabited by mammals in the rest of the World.
 This family of animals give birth to live young, which are immature and live several weeks or months in the marsupium of the mother.
 The most famous marsupials for foreign tourists are kangaroo and wombat.
 Many marsupial predators are completely or nearly extinct, like the Tasmanian devil, most of them because of human intervention, others because of climatic changes.

 Other animals, Australia is famous for, are the birds.
 The Emu is a huge flightless bird, similar to the African ostrich but a bit smaller.
-Other typical birds a the various kinds of cockatoos, a sort of parrot.
+Other typical birds are the various kinds of cockatoos, a sort of parrot.
 It was named after the Gagadjoo area in Northern Australia, today a famous National Park.

 The country is divided into four different climatic regions: